-The customer deposits constitute 92% of the liabilities.
-The savings deposits grew by 22%, the current accounts increased by 16% and the term deposits increased by 44% from previous year contributing to the total increase of 28% in customer deposits.
+The customer deposits constitute 81% of the liabilities.
+The savings deposits grew by 11%, the current accounts increased by 14% and the term deposits increased by 4% from previous year contributing to the total increase of 9% in customer deposits.
 The Bank issued subordinated bonds of RO 50 million in April 2012 with a tenor of 61 months, which is part of the Tier-2 capital, to fund the Bank's growth.
+In November 2015 the Bank raised Basel III compliant subordinated debt of RO 20 million with a tenor of 66 months in order to maintain the capital adequacy ratio.
 The loans are funded entirely from the customers' deposits.